Lunch in Santa Cruz

 Back in the real world Hwy 17 grinds to a halt and Maps indicates a red road for miles ahead.
 In other words, stationary traffic.
 It then offers a diversion off Hwy 17.
 I’m unsure at first but see one or two other cars taking the road coming up on the right, so I take the detour onto Old Santa Cruz Highway.
 It turns out to be a wonderful long and twisty drive through woods and it eventually leads me back onto Hwy 17.
 There’s still bit of slow moving traffic on the highway, although no sign of any accident.
 Then about a mile up the road after re-joining we start moving freely again.

 I found out before leaving the UK that the Safeway store I used in San Jose to buy my breakfast in had recently closed.
 It’s a long story, but the root cause was a greedy property developer.
-I’m in a different hotel this year than previous visits, some distance from that Safeway, so I probably wouldn’t have used it anyway.
-But it had become like a welcoming friend to me over the past few years as I stocked up on my breakfasts to come when seeing the 49ers.
+I’m in a different hotel this year than previous visits, some distance from that Safeway (because the old hotel is closed for a refurbish), so I probably wouldn’t have used it anyway.
+But it had become like a welcoming friend to me over the past few years as I stocked up on my breakfasts when seeing the 49ers.
 I even got to know where everything was on the shelves!
 I shall miss it.
 Progress, eh?